-Taking the even five hundred millionth part of this, we would have 1.001 of our inches.
-Suppose, then, that we free this even division of the earth's polar diameter from all fractions, and call the five hundred millionth part of that axis one inch.
+Taking the even five hundred millionth part of this, we would have 1.001 of our Suppose, then, that we free this even division of the earth's polar diameter from all fractions, and call the five hundred millionth part of that axis one inch.
 We would thus have a low and convenient unit of length, about half a fine hair's breadth longer than our present inch.
 So complete and even a deduction from the polar axis of the whole earth would certainly be the grandest, the most rational, and the most natural standard of length to be found in or on our globe.
-Twenty-five of these inches, that is, 25.025 of our inches, would then serve for a cubit or longer standard, evenly deduced, which, multiplied by 10, would tell the exact distance from the centre of the globe we inhabit.
-And what is more, it would be the exact sacred cubit which God himself gave to His people of old, and by which He directed all the sacred constructions and their appurtenances to be formed.
+Twenty-five of these inches, that is, 25.025 of our inches, would then serve for a cubit or longer standard, evenly deduced, which, multiplied by 107, would tell the exact distance from the centre of the earth to either pole.
+It would be the ten millionth part of the semiaxis of the globe we inhabit.
+And what is more, it would be the exact sacred cubit which God himself gave to His people of old, and by which He directed all the sacred constructions and their appurtenances to be formed.\